npinochet/tchsm-libdtc/README.md

 ##System Test

-The proyect provides a system_test script, to run it, first do:
+The project provides a system_test script, to run it, first do:
 ```
 make system_test
 ```